abdulrehman1215/bartpy2/docs/source/sampling.rst

 This is all coordinated by a the SampleSchedule class

-.. autoclass:: bartpy.samplers.schedule.SampleSchedule
+.. autoclass:: bartpy2.samplers.schedule.SampleSchedule
    :members:

 Sampling Tree Space
 -------------------

-Each sample of tree space in BartPy works by:
+Each sample of tree space in bartpy2 works by:

  1. Generate a mutation proposal through some method
  2. Calculate the ratio of the likihood of the mutation over the likihood of the reverse operation